Vital Signs Report 2024 - Navigating Change

 Prince Edward County, Ontario, Canada

-Navigating Change - A Decade of Vital Signs
+Navigating Change A decade of Vital Signs

-In 2013, the inaugural County Foundation's Vital Signs® report was published,
+In 2013, the inaugural County Foundation Vital Signs® report was published, highlighting challenges within our community and spurring action from community members.

-The 2024 Vital Signs® report reflects on the past decade, highlights emerging priorities,
+The 2024 Vital Signs® report reflects on the past decade, highlights emerging priorities, and anticipates future challenges.

 Report (PDF)